 The animals on Catalina can be aggressive when it comes to stealing your food.
 The worst (or best) at it are the Ravens, which can open the zippers on a pack without problem.
 There are also squirrels, mice, and foxes, which will dash out to grab unattended food.
 This occurs not only at Parsons Landing, but all over Catalina, with the snack bar at Two Harbors being particularly active.

 To avoid getting pilfered, keep your pack with you at all times.
-When you camp, you can hang your pack on the poles by each campsite, or just put it in your tent, sealed in a plastic bag.
-I did the latter and it was fine.
+When you camp, use the critter box to store all your gear, especially food and anything with a scent.
 Throw your trash out in the animal-proof trash area at Parsons Landing.